divyapg2/gupta-portfolio/finalproject.md

 6. Maybe just the color scheme of that teletherapy visualization but otherwise the storyline flowed well

 Interview 4:
-1. first thing i noticed was the title screen!
+1. first thing I noticed was the title screen!
 2. yes, each visualization makes sense and it is clear what data each one is depicting
-3. yes, the storyboard makes sense overall. the beginning presents the idea that the pandemic has brought on increases in mental health issues, and the visuals that follow show various trends that relate to the increases in mental health issues like changes in accessing mental health services, changes in mental health providers who are using teletherapy, etc.
+3. yes, the storyboard makes sense overall.
+The beginning presents the idea that the pandemic has brought on increases in mental health issues, and the visuals that follow show various trends that relate to the increases in mental health issues like changes in accessing mental health services, changes in mental health providers who are using teletherapy, etc.
 4. I wondered if there is any data related to changes in stigma or changes in how much seeking therapy has become normalized over the course of the pandemic
 5. no part of the storyboard is confusing!
 6. I would change the title on the title screen to "Recent increase in mental health issues indicates that seeking services is a normal option".
 I would also change the title of the visual "Use of mental health services in the last 4 weeks" to "Use of mental health services over the pandemic" to show how access has changed more broadly.